106th birthday celebration for woman in Wayne County

 LAKE ARIEL, Pa. — Through a glass door at Saber at Julia Ribaudo Nursing Home in Lake Ariel, Frances Gagliardi watched as a birthday parade from the Lake Ariel Fire Department drove by to celebrate her 106th trip around the sun!

-Frances was born in 1915 in New York City and her family says the sights and sounds of the sirens are a familiar noise.
+Frances was born in 1915 in New York City, and her family says the sights and sounds of the sirens are a familiar noise.

 Last year, Frances' 105th birthday was celebrated similarly because of the pandemic.